-The second instantiation phase of our model building process concerns the passage from curated knowledge to a purely formal representation.
-In this step, we produce-from a given state of knowledge-a strict rule-based model where invariants may be hard-wired, if they are warranted by that knowledge.
-This phase begins with the specification of which proteins are to be represented and then determines (i) which nuggets apply to those proteins; and (ii) all site conflict invariants implied by the knowledge in question.
-The first point is important because our notion of agent in the KR represents not a single gene product but a neighbourhood in sequence space.
-This design decision is central to our approach and enables us to represent interactions that depend on certain key residues in such a way that the effects of both loss- and gain-of-function mutations can be automatically determined by inspecting whether or not a particular protein has the appropriate key residues.
-This resolves a dangling question from earlier work on 'meta Kappa' [5][10] which was only able to capture the effects of loss-, but not gain-, of-function mutations.
-The second point is critical in order that the formal representation match the physical constraints, present in the curated knowledge but necessarily left open in the KR-as discussed above.
+A further novelty of our approach lies in our notion of agent which we take to represent not a single gene product but a neighbourhood in sequence space.
+This design decision is central to our approach and enables our KR to represent interactions that depend on certain key residues in such a way that the effects of both loss- and gain-of-function mutations can be automatically determined in the process of assembly to Kappa rules.
+This resolves a dangling question from earlier work on 'meta Kappa' [5, 10] which was only able to represent loss-, but not gain-, of-function mutations.

 It is instructive to compare our approach with that embodied by production rule-based expert systems, such as MYCIN [1] and its descendants, which saw a gradual drift away from considering each rule as an independent element [as we do] towards a view where the KR should be "designed and maintained as a coherent whole" [2].
-Such a viewpoint may be entirely appropriate in a domain where human experts can be reasonably expected to agree on most points; but, in a domain characterized by a large, dispersed and fragmented body of knowledge that no single human expert can hope to master, expert opinion cannot reasonably be expected to converge towards a consensus.
+Such a viewpoint may be entirely appropriate in a domain where human experts can be reasonably expected to agree on most points; but, in a domain characterized by a large, dispersed and fragmented body of knowledge that no single human expert can hope to master, expert opinion can not reasonably be expected to converge towards a consensus.

 As such, we advocate an approach where the KR does not seek to reproduce and augment human expert consensus but rather positions itself as a tool for discovery which, starting from purely objective nuggets of knowledge, enables and aids the human expert to investigate-and hopefully resolve-areas of apparent, or real, incoherence by comparing the dynamic consequences of various collections of independently-conceived rules.

-In particular, our system does not seek to figure out the 'correct' necessary conditions for a nugget and even less seeks to impose a pre-conceived structure on the Kappa model implied by the contents of the KR: there is no specification of what the system 'should be'; indeed, the basic philosophy of our approach can be summarized as: taking as input partial empirical knowledge of a system; and producing as output the various consequences of this knowledge, e.g. the necessary conditions for PPIs, the causal structure, or pathways, that the system contains, &c.
+In particular, our system does not seek to figure out the 'correct' necessary conditions for a nugget and even less seeks to impose a pre-conceived structure on the Kappa model implied by the contents of the KR: there is no specification of what the system 'should be'; indeed, the basic philosophy of our approach can be summarized as: taking as input partial empirical knowledge of a system; and producing as output the various consequences of this knowledge, e.g. the necessary conditions for PPIs, the causal structure, or pathways, that the system contains, $\mathcal{C}c$ .
 In a sense, from a computer science perspective, the workflow may seem backward: from partial knowledge of the behaviour of the system, we seek to determine its specification.
 Our approach is thus intrinsically oriented towards systems, not synthetic, biology which shares precisely this aim.

 Overview of the paper.
-In section 2, we describe our graphical formalism, define our meta-model and formalize the notions of nuggets and their aggregation.
+In section 2, we describe our graphical formalism, define our metamodel and formalize the notions of nuggets and their aggregation.
 In section 3, we illustrate these ideas with some simple examples.
-In section 4, we describe the instantiation process taking a given state of knowledge and chosen collection of proteins to a formal rule-based [Kappa] model.
-We conclude in section 5 with some remarks about our prototype implementation and directions for future work.
+We conclude in section 4 with some remarks about our prototype implementation and directions for future work.